msantos/inert/README.md

-inert is a library for asynchronous socket notifications.
+inert is a library for asynchronous notification of events on file descriptors.
 To be scheduler friendly, inert uses the native Erlang socket polling mechanism.

+Stable version: 0.2.1

 # QUICK USAGE

     STDOUT = 1,
     ok = inert:start(),
-    ok = inert:poll(STDOUT).
+    {ok,read} = inert:poll(STDOUT).

 # OVERVIEW